Secrets to Writing a Tender That Wins Contracts

 Get all your research, statistics, and data all in one place.
 For example:

-- Access your field service management software to analyse your first-time fix rate, response times, and so on.
+• Access your field service management software to analyse your first-time fix rate, response times, etc.

-- Open up browser tabs to websites that have stats and data you can use, such as government websites and certifying bodies for your industry.
+• Open up browser tabs to websites with stats and data you can use, such as government websites and certifying bodies for your industry.

-- Open up your business website if you have any copy on there you may want to swipe from.
+• Open up your business website.
+If you have any copy on there, you may want to swipe from it.

-Having all this together will keep you from losing steam if you suddenly realise in the middle of writing the tender that you’re missing a vital piece of information.
+Having all this together will keep you from losing steam if you suddenly realise while writing the tender that you’re missing vital information.

-For example, say there are ten questions for an HVAC contract, and four of them are on the topic of safety.
-The buyer could have asked all kinds of questions about your financial model or your service delivery model, yet 40% of the questions are on safety.
+For example, say there are ten questions for an HVAC contract, and four are on safety.
+The buyer could have asked all kinds of questions about your financial or service delivery models, yet 40% are on safety.
 What could this mean?

 Perhaps the client site is unsafe, for example, or the incumbent provider was causing people to be injured.